 You can straighten up slightly.
 First tighten one shoulder strap tightly on your shoulder and then do the same with the other.
-The buckles on the side must be securite by the safety pads.
+The buckles on the side must be securely locked.

 Fasten the chest strap buckle and tighten the strap if needed to ensure the shoulder straps don't slip off your shoulders.
-You can adjust the height of the chest strap to where it's most comforta-ble.
-Tighten the waist belt as needed.
+You can adjust the height of the chest strap to where it's most comfortable.
+Tighten the hip belt as needed.

-Until you're experienced enough, it's recommended to check the baby's position in a mirror.
+Until you're experienced enough, it's recommended to check the baby-'s position in a mirror.
 And now you're carrying!